masonwyatt23/policy-summarizer/replit.md

   - Improved space utilization by removing horizontal squishing from side-by-side layout
   - Enhanced processing status text to show accurate states: "No document selected", "Processing document...", "Processing completed", or "Ready to process"
   - Maintained all editing functionality while improving interface efficiency
+- July 03, 2025: Completely overhauled PDF formatting for professional-grade output
+  - Enhanced PDF generator to properly handle new subheader format [like this] with styled section blocks
+  - Improved typography with better font rendering, line spacing, and text justification
+  - Added sophisticated section styling with gradient headers, borders, and shadows
+  - Created professional section blocks with background colors and left borders
+  - Enhanced bullet point formatting with improved spacing and visual hierarchy
+  - Upgraded policy header with gradient backgrounds and enhanced visual effects
+  - Improved overall document structure with better spacing and professional layout

 ## Changelog
 - July 01, 2025.
 Initial setup